What is the priesthood? What is the power of the priesthood and how does that work? What is the difference between authority and power?

 Ultimately, “faith, hope, charity and love, with an eye single to the glory of God, qualify him for the work.”
 (D&C 4:5)

 Hopefully what I have presented here lays a foundation to demonstrate what priesthood is and how the power of God works.

 Both men and women are received into the order of God at varying degrees, beginning with boys at age twelve, and both men and women in the holy temple.
-While male priests officiate in the church hierarchy the highest purpose of the order is the salvation and exaltation of souls which cannot be done by men alone.
+While male priests officiate in the church hierarchy the highest purpose of the order is the salvation and exaltation of souls.

-When is understood that it is ultimately faith that is the true power upholding all things and that the priesthood is like a lens focusing that power to specific purposes that God desires, both men and women can unite their unique gifts within God’s order and receive of his power.
+When is understood that it is ultimately faith that is the true power upholding all things and that the priesthood is like a mould or lens focusing faith in specific ways that give power to specific purposes that God desires, both men and women can unite their unique gifts within God’s order and, through faith, have power to do his will.